Polaris RZR driving off-road with text Polaris RZR Drive Belt Guide.

 • Check clutch alignment and bushing wear.

-• Inspect sheave faces for grooves; lightly scuff if glazed (no sandpaper grit that embeds).
+• Inspect sheave faces; lightly scuff if glazed (use non-embedding pad).

-• Verify belt height in the secondary and adjust per spec.
+• Verify belt height in the secondary per spec.

 Handy trail & garage tools